© RM Sotheby's

 1962 Chevy Corvair 95 Rampside

-The Corvair 95 Rampside pickup features a very low centre cargo bed and a side gate which folds down onto a ramp for easy unloading and loading, especially for wheeled equipment.
-The rear of the cargo area is raised to clear the rear-mounted Corvair engine.
-Four thousand, one-hundred and two Rampside Pickups were built for the 1962 model year.
-The Rampside Pickup was discontinued after the 1964 model year.
+The Corvair 95 Rampside pickup was specifically designed with a unique cargo bed that sat low in the center, accompanied by a side gate that folded down onto a ramp.
+This configuration made it convenient for loading and unloading wheeled equipment.
+The raised rear of the cargo area allowed clearance for the rear-mounted Corvair engine.
+A total of 4,102 Rampside Pickups were manufactured for the 1962 model year.
+However, production of the Rampside Pickup ceased after the 1964 model year.